 To receive Long-Term Care benefits in general, the insured person must have paid into a statutory or private plan for at least 2 full years within the last 10 years, hence there is a 2-year deferred period one needs to bear in mind.
 Yet once latter is overcome, it is possible to leave Germany, return with 7 years and 11 months and claim for benefits.

 Residing in Germany on a provisional permit (VISA), the Residence Act exempts those from the obligation to insure themselves against long-term care events for the first 60 months of their stay.
+Although the German Residence Act §2(3) states that the livelihood of a foreigner is secured if adequate health insurance can be paid for without recourse to public funds, hence one would assume this includes Long-Term Care insurance (LTC), looker closer into legislation poves this assumption to be wrong.

 |0 - 18||24.54€|